U.S. Route 31W: Kentucky

 The highway enters the state of Kentucky and crosses I-65 for a third time, where it passes through Franklin and intersects KY 100.
 From here, the highway is known as Bowling Green Road, which becomes Nashville Road once it enters Warren County, and passes through fields, as well as giving access to the towns of Woodburn and Rich Pond.
 Entering the city of Bowling Green, the route intersects Interstate 165 (I-165, formerly the William H. Natcher Parkway) as well as US 231 as the route bypasses downtown Bowling Green.
-On the eastern side of town, Louisville Road carries US 31W, US 68, and KY 80 east and then northeast, where US 68 and KY 80 split off to the east just east of Bristow.
-US 31W passes within 0.5 mi of an entrance to Mammoth Cave National Park near Park City, after crossing I-65 again, this time without direct access to the freeway.
+On the eastern side of town, Louisville Road carries US 31W, US 68, and KY 80 east and then northeast.
+At an intersection east of Bristow, US 68 and KY 80 split off to the east before bypassing Oakland.
+It has a brief concurrency with KY 101 before entering southeastern Edmonson County.
+Upon entry into Barren County, US 31W passes within 0.5 mi of an entrance to Mammoth Cave National Park near Park City, after crossing I-65 again, this time without direct access to the freeway.
 The highway travels through Cave City as Duke Highway while crossing two major state routes, KY 90 in the southern outskirts, and then KY 70 in downtown.

 Once it enters Hart County going north, US 31W is locally known as Dixie Highway for the remainder of its course.
-In the city of Horse Cave, US 31W intersects KY 218; and then continues on to Munfordville before crossing I-65 for a fifth time at the interstate's exit 65 interchange, and paralleling it closely to the west and later, the east.
+In the city of Horse Cave, US 31W intersects KY 218; and then continues on to Munfordville before crossing I-65 for a fifth time at the Interstate's exit 65 interchange, and paralleling it closely to the west and later, the east.
 Between Upton and Sonora, it crosses over I-65 for a sixth time.
-In Elizabethtown, US 31W intersects with the Wendell H. Ford Western Kentucky Parkway before crossing I-65 for a seventh and final time.
+In Elizabethtown, US 31W begins a brief concurrency with KY 61 at the eastern terminus of the Wendell H. Ford Western Kentucky Parkway before crossing I-65 for a seventh and final time.
 The route continues through the heart of Elizabethtown, intersecting US 62, before it goes on to enter Radcliff.
 It also passes through Fort Knox near Radcliff, within sight of the United States Bullion Depository.
 US 31W overlaps with US 60 from Muldraugh to Louisville, paralleling the Ohio River briefly before an interchange with I-264 (Watterson Expressway) in Louisville's southwestern suburbs.
 US 31W continues as a one-way pair consisting of 22nd and Dr. W. J. Hodges streets, and later Main and Market streets in downtown Louisville.
 At 2nd Street, US 31W ends at US 31E, and the two routes continue north as US 31 before crossing the Ohio River into Jeffersonville, in Clark County, Indiana on the George Rogers Clark Memorial Bridge.